Editor’s View: Farmers Weekly backs calls for Budget changes

 With each day that passes, it becomes clearer that the Treasury’s assumptions that only a small number of genuine farming businesses would be within the scope of the inheritance tax changes are wrong.

-By including a significant number of agricultural property relief (APR) claims from smallholdings in the data from previous years, they inferred that the average value of a typical commercial farming operation is lower than the reality.
+By including a significant number of agricultural property relief (APR) claims from smallholdings in the data from previous years, it inferred that the average value of a typical commercial farm is lower than the reality.

-This means they have underestimated how many genuine farmers will have to pay the death tax, and the amount they will have to pay.
+This means it has underestimated how many genuine farmers will have to pay the death tax, and the amount they will have to pay.
 This is the crux of the matter.

 Our industry is not disputing there are wealthy individuals in the shires finding a way to claim APR when their actual business is stocks and shares, not livestock and deadstock.

-But if the government’s objective was to close that loophole without harming actual food producers, they have failed.
+But if the government’s objective was to close that loophole without harming actual food producers, it has failed.

 Defra’s own figures show that 66% of farms have a net value above £1m.